 Keeping team collaboration alive during the rollercoaster of the pandemic has been a challenge for many organisations.

 For some, the switch to working remotely was a shock that required years’ worth of digital transformation to be crammed into just a few weeks.
-These companies had to rapidly adapt and learn how to lead a team of newly remote workers, all whilst getting their business tech up to speed.
+These companies had to rapidly adapt and learn how to lead a team of newly remote workers, all whilst getting their business tech up to speed by rolling out remote team software in record time.

 Even businesses who were well acquainted with remote working couldn’t escape the negative impact that the pandemic had on their staff.
 Our Remote Work in the UK Report found that 35% missed their colleagues, 30% felt disconnected to their team, and 25% had fewer opportunities for interesting conversations.